 You and your family should recognize the warning signs of stroke and call 9-1-1 immediately if they occur.
 Fast action is the best course to prevent damage from stroke if it occurs.
-Falmouth Hospital is a Primary Stroke Center, right here on the Cape.
+Falmouth Hospital is a Primary Stroke Service Hospital, right here on the Cape.
 Along with our exceptional team at Cape Cod Hospital, we have the skills and expertise to treat stroke symptoms with the latest in care.

 What are the warning signs of a stroke?